Everest Base Camp Trek - 14 Days

 • Stunning Views of Mt.
 Everest, Ama-Dablam, Lhotse Nuptse Thamserku Cho Oyu and more.

 Embark on the thrilling 14-day Everest Base Camp Trek, an unforgettable journey through the stunning Himalayan landscape and rich Sherpa culture.
-Traverse suspension bridges, explore hidden Buddhist monasteries, and experience the beauty of the Solu-Khumbu district in Province 1, home to Mount Everest and Sagarmatha National Park.
+Traverse suspension bridges, explore hidden Buddhist monasteries and experience the beauty of the Solu-Khumbu district in Province 1, home to Mount Everest and Sagarmatha National Park.

 Everest Base Camp Trek offers breathtaking views of Everest and other majestic peaks like Lhotse, Nuptse, and Pumori.
 Immerse yourself in the Sherpa community's culture while trekking through this awe-inspiring region, known for its Tibetan-influenced traditions.
 The 14-day trek leads you to Everest base Camp; the highlight is reaching KalaPatthar for its stunning sunrise and panoramic vistas.
 Explore the diverse flora and fauna of Sagarmatha National Park along forest trails.